ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 <br>

-All of these factors point to a promising growth of Exxponential LLC and an increasing **popularization of the concept** of accessibility of the MiniLift line in the coming years.
+All of these factors point to a promising growth of Exxponential LLC and an increasing **popularization of the concept** of accessibility of the MiniLift line in the coming years. <br><br>

 **Safety standards** <br>
 User safety is Minilift's primary concern.
-Minilift elevators meet all American vertical accessibility standards. <br><br>
+Minilift line elevators meet all American vertical accessibility standards.
+In particular, the Minilift line fits into the DoJ's ADA (Americans with Disabilities Act) and the 2010 ADA Standards for Accessible Design "2010 Standards" or "Standards".

+*The 2010 Standards set minimum requirements - both scoping and technical - for newly designed and constructed or altered State and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities.* <br><br>

 <p align="center">
     <img src="img/duo-draft.png" height="200">